 3. Learn Routine and Responsibility from Your Pup

 Having a therapy dog is pretty great, but it’s not all sunny walks and cuddles: there’s a lot of responsibility involved, from early-morning potty breaks to veterinarian trips to picking up poop.
+And of course like us, animals have their own challenges to overcome, so you may have to provide your pet with nutritious CBD dog snacks if prescribed by a professional.
 Although this may sound off putting if you’re feeling anxious, these mundane tasks can actually be a great way to focus your attention on practical matters, not to mention a way to establish a healthy, consistent routine.

-4. Dogs Can Help to Break Negative Though Cycles
+4. Dogs Can Help to Break Negative Through Cycles

 One of the hardest parts of living with anxiety is the circular patterns of negative, invasive thoughts, which can be easy to get stuck in without outside help.
 While therapy dogs can’t cure anxiety, something as simple as petting or playing with a dog can help to break you out of the cycle.
 What’s more, petting a dog can actually change the hormones in your brain, releasing happy hormones like oxytocin and serotonin, as well as blocking the stress hormone, cortisol.